sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 This variance is maximised when $p_m=1/2$ and goes to $0$ as $p_m$ approaches $0$ or $1$.

-To quantify what constitutes "normal" variation under our assumption, we can construct confidence intervals (CI) for the point estimates of $p_m$ (these are reported in the second column of Table 1 in the Appendix of the paper).
+To quantify what constitutes "expected" variation under our assumption, we can construct confidence intervals (CI) for the point estimates of $p_m$ (these are reported in the second column of Table 1 in the Appendix of the paper).
 There are different ways to construct CI for the [Binomial proportion](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval).
 Figure XX below shows [Wilson score](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Wilson_score_interval) intervals.
 (See Appendix for more results.)

 <!-- {{< figure library="true" src="assets/img/2025-04-28-towards-more-rigorous-llm-evals/wilson_0.95.png" title="95% Wilson score intervals for the point estimates of $p_m$." numbered="false">}} -->